julirsch/obrien_response/README.md

 #### Differential Expression Analyses

-Here, we used the [limma](http://bioconductor.org/packages/release/bioc/html/limma.html) package to uncover transcripts in each of the RMA and SCAN processed samples to establish gene signatures for reference cell type composition.
+Here, we used the [limma](http://bioconductor.org/packages/release/bioc/html/limma.html) package to investigate key transcripts in each of the RMA and SCAN processed samples for both studies that had investigated differential expression between erythroid cells from DBA and control samples using microarrays.

 - Differential expression [summary webpage](code/DE_analysis.html) and [Rscript](https://github.com/julirsch/dba_letter/tree/master/code/DE_analysis.R)